 —John Zeppetelli, Director and Chief Curator, MAC

-- January 2019: Closure of the Sainte-Catherine Street MAC
+January 2019: Closure of the MAC on Rue Sainte-Catherine

 The temporary MAC